 UBS Application Process

-The UBS application process is simple and straightforward, with a similar process for all entry routes.
+The UBS application process is simple, with a similar process for all entry routes.

 1. Application Form: this is a simple combination of personal, qualifications, and experience details that are specific to the role you are applying for.

 2. Online Assessments: Depending on the role or the route you are applying for, you will take at least one online assessment to test your aptitudes.
 Every applicant needs to take a numerical reasoning test.

 3. Video Interview: this is not a live interview, but applicants need to record a response to several interview questions.

 4. Final Assessment Day: this is a full day of interviews, face-to-face with line managers and senior leaders.